udictihub/udicti-community/community-plans/udicti-year-plan(2022-23).md

 - Innovation Week Dodoma Edition x Makisatu
 - Stakeholders conferences, networking sessions, hackathons and incubation programs (All these activities require active participation and some require funds to facilitate active participation )
-- My suggestion is to set aside funds for students to participate in these innovation programs from the ecosystem.
-Other Activities

 - To have an  ICT Career and Startup Fair
 (This fair will be in week 13 )
 - Briefly the fair will aim at linking together the corporate world , other stakeholders of the innovation ecosystem to showcase products , talents , skills and network.